Get insider access

 • Mediocre build quality.

-The Shark Rocket is decent for use on high-pile carpets.
+The Shark Rocket is not bad for use on high-pile carpets.
 It has a dedicated setting for high-pile carpets, though this doesn't change its height, so it can still get stuck on plusher rugs.
-Still, it does a decent job of handling pet hair and larger debris, although it struggles to suck up finer debris.
+It also struggles to suck up some particles on this surface.
 That said, it's still reasonably easy to maintain and doesn't have many recurring costs.

 Pros